baweaver/octopress_blog/source/_posts/2014-10-01-many-woes-with-many-to-many-relations.markdown

 title: "Many Woes with Many to Many Relations"
 date: 2014-10-01 21:11:59 -0700
 comments: true
-categories: [Ruby, Rails, Routes, AngularJS, API]
+categories: [Ruby, Rails, Routes, AngularJS, API, ActiveRecord]
 ---

 Rails provides us with a lot of power in routing and associations, but if you've ever tried to set up an API with any form of many-to-many relationship, you're in for a nightmare.
 Google won't save you, the Rails guides are sparse, and there's a grand total of [one good blog post](http://ngauthier.com/2010/11/restful-many-to-many-relationships-in-rails.html) on the matter from a few years ago.